Composting isn’t something just for people who have elaborate gardens and huge backyards. You can compost regardless of your living situation.

 Do NOT compost meat, fish, eggs, dairy products, oily or greasy foods, bones, cat or dog waste, plants that have disease or seeds from weedy plants.
 Or of course anything that’s been treated with a pesticide.

 When you add dry items like branches, moisten them with water to help in the process.
-Water is necessary!
-You don’t want to over do it – the pile should feel like a wrung out sponge.
-As you get more added to the mixture, you’ll want to bury the green waste – fruit and vegetables at least 10 inches under the brown waste like branches and grass.
+Water is necessary, but you don’t want to over do it.
+The pile should feel like a wrung-out sponge.
+As you get more added to the mixture, you’ll want to bury the green waste — fruit and vegetables at least 10 inches under the brown waste like branches and grass.
 You can leave the pile uncovered or cover it with a tarp.
-Totally up to you.
-It’ll take a while for the compost to be ready – two months to two years.
+It’ll take a while for the compost to be ready — two months to two years.
 You’ll know it’s ready to use in a garden when the bottom material is dark and rich in color.

-If you don’t have a backyard or room to compost, you can always do it inside!
-Get an indoor bin – they’re small enough to go on your counter or under the sink.
-Use the compost in a planter box or donate it to a community garden!
+If you don’t have a backyard or room to compost, you can always do it inside.
+Get an indoor composter — they’re small enough to go on your counter or under the sink.
+Use the compost in a planter box or donate it to a community garden.

 Some cities offer compost recycling containers.
 And some farmers markets accept compost, so be sure to check options in your area.

-And don’t forget… while composting is a great way to deal with waste, you may be able to cut down on the waste that goes into the compost as well!
+While composting is a great way to deal with waste, you may be able to cut down on the waste that goes into the compost as well.
 Cook only what you need.
 Freeze fruits that aren’t being eaten.
 Frozen fruit is great on a hot day or in a smoothie!

 For great ideas on recycling check out the following articles and guides: